fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 Within the testing framework, there is a hierarchy to the framework:
 1. Assertion - This is a verification step that validates whether a expression behaves as intended, compared to an expected value
-2. Test - This could be a series of assertions, or a single assertion that assesses whether a particular piece of code intended within a specific situation or context
+2. Test - This could be a series of assertions, or a single assertion that assesses whether a particular piece of code behaves as intended within a specific situation or context
 3. Test Suite - This is the combined series of tests

 ### What is the difference between assertion and expectation syntax?
 Assertion and expectation syntax are two different styles of writing tests for our program.
 Which one we use is a matter of personal preference (or preferred company style), as they can achieve the same outcomes.

+With assertion syntax, we 'assert' that running a particular piece of code should equal an expected value (or raise a specific side-effect).
 In expectation syntax, we organise tests into `describe` blocks, with individual tests written with the `it` method.
 Instead of assertions, we use *expectation matchers* (e.g. `must_equal` in our example below).
 ```ruby
 # Assertion syntax
 def test_equal_value